2024-25

 One of the core decisions in this project was committing to a multi-measure methodology, combining behavioral performance data, biometric readings, and psychometric scales.
 This added significant complexity to both data collection and analysis.
 A simpler approach would have been to rely on self-reported UX scores alone, which is far more common in applied research.

 We chose the more rigorous path because the research question required it.
-If we wanted to make a credible scientific argument about self-efficacy as a moderating variable, the evidence needed to hold up to scrutiny.
+For a credible scientific argument about self-efficacy as a moderating variable, the evidence needed to hold up to scrutiny.
 That meant more sessions, more setup time per participant, and a much heavier analysis phase.
-The trade-off was real: the project took over a year.
-But the quality of the findings is what made the recommendations actionable rather than just interesting.
+The year-long scope was planned from the start to give the study the statistical power it needed.

 The recommendation to the partner was not to abandon age as a variable, but to couple it with digital self-efficacy and mobile usage frequency at recruitment.
 That combination gives a richer, more representative sample without making the recruiting process significantly more complex.